neuralpain/PowerCMD/README.md

 ## Why should you use PowerCMD?

-- **Improves efficiency** by allowing you to work with multiple PowerShell files
-- **Improved readability** by splitting up your large script into multiple files to produce smaller, more focused files
+- **Improves efficiency and readability** by splitting up your large script into multiple files to produce smaller, more focused files
 - Optionally enable **archiving** of your script and other related files into a ZIP file for release
 - Optionally include code for **admin permissions** request
 - It's a script that gobbles up code and spits out another script just the way you need it... so why not?